ti-cortex-m4/demo-java-virtual-threads2/readme.md

 _Platform threads_ are _kernel-mode_ threads mapped one-to-one to _kernel-mode_ OS threads.
 A platform thread is connected to an OS thread for their entire lifetime.
 The OS schedules OS threads and therefore, platform threads.
 Creating an OS thread is quite a time-consuming action (~1 ms), and _context switching_ of an OS thread is even longer (~100 ms).
 Platform threads usually have a large, fixed-size stack allocated in a process _stack segment_.
 For the JVM running on Linux x64 the default stack size is 1 MB, so 1000 OS threads require 1 GB of stack memory.
 Simplified, the maximum number of OS threads can be calculated as the total virtual memory size divided by the stack size.
 So, the number of available platform threads is limited to the number of OS threads.
 A typical JVM can support no more than a few thousand platform threads.

->Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of the limited resource.
+>Platform threads are suitable for executing all types of tasks, but their use in long-blocking operations is a waste of a limited resource.

 ### Virtual threads